samipak458/Take-Online-Notes-With-Azure-Services/README.md

 <h1> Take Online Notes </h1>
 </div>

-## Take Online Notes is an **Open Source Website** built using React.js and Bootstrap.
+## Take Online Notes is an _Open Source Website_ built using React.js and Bootstrap.

 When we make notes on paper to remember something, we all run into the problem of getting them lost or misplaced.
-Finding a specific note among all the notes is the most challenging thing.
+Finding a _specific note_ among all the notes is the most challenging thing.

-The digital version of notebooks, Take Online Notes website offer more benefits than paper ever could.
+The digital version of notebooks, **Take Online Notes** website offer more benefits than paper ever could.
 Your notes are always accessible on your device at any time.

-In this website you can easily create note by adding some text.
+In this website you can **_easily_** create note by adding some text.
 The note you create will be saved until you decide to delete it.
-Your notes will still be saved if you close the tab or the browser because I used localStorage in this website.
-You can also change the theme of the website using toggle button.
+Your notes will still be saved if you close the tab or the browser because I used **localStorage** in this website.
+You can also change the theme of the website using **toggle button**.
 Additionally, there is a search option that allows you to find notes by simply typing any word that appears in the note.

 Click here to see website: [Take Online Notes](https://green-mushroom-02aac3f00.1.azurestaticapps.net/)